 4. “Zombie” – The Cranberries (1994)

-“Zombie,” of the many songs written about The Troubles in Ireland, is the most haunting and the only international hit.
+“Zombie,” one of the many songs written about The Troubles in Ireland, is the most haunting and the only international hit.
 The fact that this was produced by an alternative-rock band whose bread and butter were tender, sensitive songs about love and family made the words and Dolores O’Riordan’s singing all the more powerful.

 “Zombie” became a global smash hit.
 It’s one of the best-known alternative rock songs of the 1990s.
 And, in the context of modern political troubles, it is frequently covered today.

 However, “Zombie” is also an anomaly in the discography of The Cranberries.
 It’s true that the time was ripe for the Irish band to become very successful.
 But those looking for other angry, distorted songs like “Zombie” in the band’s catalogue would have been surprised.
-Instead, this is an angry shout for peace from a band that specialized in delicate compositions.
+Instead, this is an angry shout for peace from a band that specialised in delicate compositions.

 5. “Jeremy” – Pearl Jam (1992)